abilkhan024/vimium-native/README.md

 key_right_click='.'
 key_left_click='<CR>'

+# Font size of the hint label
+hint_font_size=14.0

+# Height of the triangle indicating point that will be clicked
+hint_triangle_height=6.0

 # Mouse params when entering grid mode:
 # Color by default
 mouse_color_normal=#ff0000
 # Color when dragging
 mouse_color_visual=#00ffff
-# Color of the outiline when in mouse mode
+# Color of the outline when in mouse mode
 mouse_outline_color=#00ffff
 # Hides Outline when set to 0
 mouse_outline_width=8.0